coder/docs/admin/satellites/geo-dns.md

 1. In _each_ of your satellite deployments' Helm values file:

-   1. Set `coderd.satellite.accessURL` to your GeoDNS access URL (this value will be used as the default URL).
+   1. Set `coderd.satellite.accessURL` to your unified access URL (this value will be used as the default URL).

-   1. Set `coderd.alternateHostnames` to your satellite's specific hostname and your GeoDNS hostname:
+   1. Set `coderd.alternateHostnames` to your satellite's specific hostname and your unified hostname:

       ```yaml
       coderd: